• Facebook

 About the Watershed

 What is a watershed?
 Wa·ter·shed: 1.an area characterized by all runoff being conveyed to the same outlet.
 2.the region or area drained by a river, stream, etc.; drainage area.
-3.the area of land that water flows over and under on its way to a single river.
-In the Raccoon Creek watershed, water makes its way …
+3.the …

 Continue reading “About the Watershed”